GingerNinja23/ipop-documentation/Running-GroupVPN-on-Windows.md

 2. Install [tap-installer from OpenVPN](http://swupdate.openvpn.org/community/releases/tap-windows-9.9.2_3.exe).

+3. Download and install the [XMPP server certificate] (https://www.acis.ufl.edu/~ptony82/t/ejabberd.crt).
+Right click on the certificate and choose install from the context menu.
+Chose to _place the certificate in the following store_ and browse to _Trusted Root Certification Authorities_.
+Click OK and through to finish.

-3. Rename the newly installed tap-device to "_ipop_".
+4. Rename the newly installed tap-device to "_ipop_".

+From the Control Panel choose _View network status and tasks_ under Network and Internet.
+On the right side-bar click _change adapter settings_.
+Select the _TAP Windows Adapter V9_ and rename it to "ipop".
     [[1.jpg]]
     [[2.jpg]]

 ## Install binaries